 G.S.R.'s also may assist their groups in solving a variety of problems, especially those related to the Traditions.
-In serving their groups, they can draw on all the services offered by G.S.O.
+In serving their groups, they can draw on all the services offered by G.S.O. (see pg 30)

-An alternate is elected at the same time in the event that the G.S.R. may be unable to attend all district and area meetings.
+An alternate is elected at the same time and in the event that the G.S.R. may be unable to attend all district and area meetings.
 G.S.R. alternates should be encouraged to share the responsibilities of the G.S.R. at the group, district and area levels.
-(See The AA Service Manual, pp. S44-S45, for further information.)
+(See The AA Service Manual, pp. S28, for further information.)